opensecuritycontroller/opensecuritycontroller.org/plugins/security_mgr_plugin.md

 ## Security Manager Plugin SDK

 ### Manager Information
-This is the main entry point for all the interactions with the security manager.
-It provides a way for OSC to instantiate the other manager APIs and basic information like:
+This is the main entry point for all interactions with the security manager.
+It provides a way for OSC to instantiate the other manager APIs and basic information:

 * The type of supported authentication.
 * Manager console URL.
 * Provided service name (NGFW, IPS, etc).